 The Community Foundation administers more than 400 charitable funds in partnership with donors from all walks of life, starting with L. Dale Dorney in 1992.
 Thanks to our generous community of donors, these funds have granted more than $50 million back to the community in 25 years.

 This fund supports programs and services provided by 50 North, which seeks to enhance the quality of life of older adults by empowering them to maintain and create independence through advocacy, education, support, and fellowship.

 This donor advised fund was established by the DeBoskey Family to benefit the community and facilitate their regular charitable giving.

 The Advanced Drainage Systems Fund was established as a seed fund by the organization.
 This fund will support unrestricted grantmaking for the benefit of Hancock County and its residents.

-This fund will support the civic involvement of Findlay High School students by providing extracurricular activities and opportunities that will teach them about the rights and duties of citizens and inspire them to be active participants in the United State democratic process.
+The purpose of this fund is to promote the civic involvement of Findlay High School students by providing extracurricular activities and opportunities that will teach them about the rights and duties of citizens and inspire them to be active participants in the United States democratic process.

 Judge Davis established a donor advised fund to support his charitable giving.

 This fund was created to support the family's charitable interests.